Indonesia Young Leaders Programme

 - Research and proposal writing and the development of a project proposal.

-- The opportunity to explore an area of special interest over several days with access to a personal mentor and organisations and experts working in the young leader’s particular ﬁeld (e.g. waste and recycling, legal aid, women’s rights, youth development)
+- The opportunity to explore an area of special interest with access to a personal mentor and organisations and experts working in the young leader’s particular ﬁeld (e.g. waste and recycling, legal aid, women’s rights, youth development)

 - An annual alumni hui (workshop) in Indonesia run by BaKTI to exchange knowledge and build networks with groups from other years of INSPIRASI